Do you have deaf or hard of hearing employees within your organisation?

 As someone who has lived with various deaf-related challenges through his my entire life, I will offer.

-You can learn more about my deafness story here but having been through various experiences as a deaf/hard of hearing person, I’d like to think that I have a good idea of experiencing those tricky environments.
+You can learn more about my deafness story here but having been through various experiences as a deaf person, I’d like to think that I have a good idea of experiencing those tricky environments.

 - working in a cafe or restaurant